brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 excerpt_separator: "<!--more-->"
 ---

-_Generative artificial intelligence_ (GenAI) tools such as ChatGPT and Claude have two superpowers.
+Generative artificial intelligence (GenAI) tools such as ChatGPT and Claude have two superpowers.
 The first superpower is great: they can dramatically increase human productivity.
 I use them on a regular basis to answer questions, learn new skills, write code, create images, and much more, all at a rate of speed and quality that was science fiction just a few years ago.
 The second superpower is not so great: GenAI is quietly destroying the very ecosystems that made it possible in the first place.

-Under the hood, GenAI is built on _large language models_ (LLMs), which are able to extract patterns, structure, and statistical relationships from massive data sets.
+Under the hood, GenAI is built on large language models (LLMs), which are able to extract patterns, structure, and statistical relationships from massive data sets.
 These data sets consist primarily of content created by human beings: books, blog posts, articles, forum discussions, open source code, art, photography, and so on.
-LLMs are able to extract value from this content at an unprecedented scale, but all the value is captured by the LLM itself, with very little going back to the content creator.
-LLMs don't usually cite the sources of their information, or send traffic back to the content creator, or share revenue.
-They don't even say thank you.
+LLMs are able to extract value from this content at an unprecedented scale, but all the value is captured by the LLM itself.
+If you're the content creator, you get nothing: no attribution, no referral traffic, no revenue share.
+Not even a thank-you.

 This feels unsustainable to me—a bit like a snake eating its own tail.
 In this blog post, I'll go through three examples of how GenAI is destroying the very ecosystems it relies on, and then discuss a possible solution that may